firstdayofjune/marktzeit/README.rst

 Sponsors
 --------

-We are very greateful for the help of:
+We are very grateful for the help of:

 .. image:: https://www.filialstandorte.de/images/logo.png
      :target: https://www.filialstandorte.de/